-Brexit’s Bogeyman: The Much-Maligned Court of Justice of the European Unionon 26 April 2016
+Brexit's bogeyman: The much-maligned Court of Justice of the European Union

 Fear stalks the debate on the UK’s membership of the EU.
 But just as Michael Gove accuses the Remain campaign of treating the UK’s voters “like mere children” by attempting to scare them off the possibility of Brexit, in the very same speech he conjures up the dark spectre Court of Justice of the European Union (CJEU) and its insidious plans to dominate the UK’s legal systems.

 As Gove told Radio 4’s Today Programme last week, the CJEU “can now control how we apply asylum rules, how our intelligence services monitor suspected terrorists, and even who we can deport”.
 He followed up these claims with the assertion that the CJEU, fuelled by petty jealousies over the UK’s intelligence sharing arrangements with the United States, threatened to undermine this cooperation by ruling that they are contrary to EU law.
 He even threw in the old canard about the CJEU deciding to increase the price of car insurance for women.